-The Town of Preble will honor Ann Henderson on Tuesday, August 6th at 5:00 p.m. at the Preble Park with a brief ceremony followed with stories and anecdotes from friends and family.
+The Town of Preble honored Ann Henderson on Tuesday, August 6th at 5:00 p.m. at the Preble Park with a brief ceremony followed with stories and anecdotes from friends and family.
 The event will be immediately followed by a concert featuring the Cortland Old Timers Band.
 All are welcome to bring a picnic dinner and enjoy the music.

 Ann Henderson was not only the Town Historian from 1999-2018, she made history.
 She was elected as the first female town supervisor in 1979.
 She served for two terms before stepping down.

 - Missing grave markers of revolutionary war veterans in the Mt.
 Toppin Cemetery

 - Preble Genealogy

 She regularly hosted a tour or our town cemeteries and she presented the town history at a Cortland County Historical Society Lunch and Learn session titled Preble Through the Years published on YouTube.